Questions about MAVIRET treatment

 It would be helpful to take the medicine pack with you so that you can show the doctor what you have taken.

 Can I take other medicines while I’m taking MAVIRET?

 Because medicines can interact with each other, it is important to tell your doctor, nurse, and pharmacist about all the medicines you take.
 Also tell them about any supplements and remedies that you buy without a prescription from your pharmacy, supermarket, or health food store.
 It’s a good idea to write a list that you can show your doctor and pharmacist.

-Don’t start any new medicines without talking to your doctor or pharmacist about whether they can be used at the same time as your treatment for hep C.
+Don’t start any new medicines without talking to your doctor or pharmacist about whether they can be taken during MAVIRET treatment.

 Is it OK to take MAVIRET if I am pregnant?

 Tell your doctor or pharmacist if you are pregnant or trying to become pregnant.